kilpkonn/msc-thesis/main.typ

 Essentially it attempts to fulfill the goal by trying variables we have in scope.
 More information about the `trivial` tactic can be found in @tactic-trivial.
 All the terms it produces get added to lookup table and can be later used in other tactics.
-After that we iteratively expand the search space by attempting different tactics until we've exceeded the preconfigured search depth.
+After that we iteratively expand the search space by attempting different tactics until we have exceeded the preconfigured search depth.
 We keep iterating after finding the first match as there may be many possible options.
 For example otherwise we would never get suggestions for `Option::Some(..)` as `Option::None` usually comes first as it has fewer arguments.
 During every iteration we sequentially attempt different tactics.